-Requests for reimbursements via Expense Report must be approved by a Cost Center Manager.
-The approver is responsible for ensuring that the transaction(s) are valid and directly related to College business, and must be at least one management level above the person submitting the request.
+Requests for reimbursements via an Expense Report must be approved by a Cost Center Manager.
+The Cost Center Manager is responsible for ensuring that the transaction(s) are valid and directly related to College business, and must be at least one management level above the person submitting the request.
 The Cost Center Manager may request further documentation or explanation for expenses that appear to be excessive or unusual in relation to the nature of the travel.
 All supporting documentation must accompany the Expense Report when submitted to IC Finance Cloud.

 Incomplete or inaccurate expense reports submitted to IC Finance Cloud will be returned to the employee for completion or correction.